MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Application I: Vainshtein screening

 \subsection{Setup}

-For Beyond Hordenski models (BH), modifications of gravity are not related to the size of the halo considered.
-Thus, all synthetic phase spaces are generated as different realization of the same massive NFW halo with $r_{200}=2.0\,\text{Mpc}$, $r_s=0.3\,\text{Mpc}$, and with a Tiret anisotropy profile $\beta(r)=\beta_{\infty}r/(r+r_\beta)$ with $r_\beta=r_s$ and $\beta_{\infty}=0.5$.
+For VS models, modifications of gravity are not related to the size of the halo considered.
+Thus, all synthetic phase spaces are generated as different realization of the same massive NFW halo with $r_{200}=2.0\,\text{Mpc}$, $r_\text{s}=0.3\,\text{Mpc}$, and with a Tiret anisotropy profile $\beta(r)=\beta_{\infty}r/(r+r_\beta)$ with $r_\beta=r_\text{s}$ and $\beta_{\infty}=0.5$ (i.e. \citealt{MamLok05}).
 In view of the proof-of-concept aim of the paper, this choice has been made to facilitate the combined analysis of several clusters.
-Furthermore, in order to avoid spurious signatures of modified gravity due to statistical fluctuations in the cluster generation process, each phase space is derived requiring that the best fits of the standard \emph{MAMPOSSt} analysis in GR differs from the cluster true values by a reduced chi square $\hat{\chi}^2 = 0.02$.
+Furthermore, in order to avoid spurious signatures of modified gravity due to statistical fluctuations in the cluster generation process, each phase space is derived requiring that the logarithm of the likelihood computed at the best fits of the standard \textsc{MAMPOSSt} analysis in GR differs from the one computed at the cluster true values by less than $ 1\%$.
 This way, the obtained constraints reflect the true statistical degeneracy between the model parameters.